GluuFederation/docs-ce-prod/docs/source/authn-guide/inbound-oauth-passport.md

     |Windows Live|passport-windowslive|
     |Yahoo!|passport-yahoo-oauth2|

-    If the provider of interest is not listed, it is necessary to find a proper [node package](https://www.npmjs.com/) for that provider and install it.
-That the package **has to be** a Passport.js strategy based on OAuth 1.0 or OAuth 2.0.
+    If the provider of interest is not listed, find the proper [node package](https://www.npmjs.com/) for that provider and install it.
+The package **must be** a Passport.js strategy based on OAuth 1.0 or OAuth 2.0.

-    Installation can be performed the following way:
+    Packages can be installed in the following way:

     - Log in to Gluu Server chroot.
     - Switch to `node` user: `su - node`.